D-Byrne/Web-App-Assignment1/README.md

 ![][main]

 >> Shows a post for each post in the datastore.
 The posts are sorted by upvotes.
 A post can be added, receive upvotes, and can be deleted.
 Posts can also receive comments which can be upvoted.
-Shows a card for each contact in the datastore.
-This contact list can be filtered by name and gender.
-A contact can be edited or deleted a contact.
-Users can use the sign out button to sign out of their accounts.
+Once a user logs out using the log out button they are sent the the login page.

 ![][detailsSignup]

 >> The user is presented first with the sign up page.
-An email and password are input into the files and the user is registered.
+An email and password are input into the fields and the user is registered.
 Once registered the user is sent to the home page.

 ![][detailsLogin]

->> The user can enter the email and password of a previously generated account to login.
-Oce the details are entered the user is taken to the home page.
+>> The user can enter the email and password of a previously registered account to login.
+Once the details are entered the user is taken to the home page.

 ![][detailsPostComment]